shivambhatt35/shivambhatt35/README.md

 ##  Currently Learning

-- Advanced Machine Learning for Forecasting and Time Series Analysis
+- Advanced Machine Learning for Predictive Modelling
 - Generative AI
 - Scalable Data Architecture with Spark and Lakehouse
+- Ethical & Responsible AI in Prediction: Focused on bias detection and mitigation, and fairness-aware modeling to ensure equitable and trustworthy AI outcomes.

 ---